And what you can do about it.

 Remember that mental, verbal and physical abuse can also be emotionally abusive if they cause you to feel bad about yourself.

 Intimidation, threats like “No one will ever love you,” or “If I can’t have you, I’ll make sure no one will,” can scare us into submission.

 This is one reason it is vital to identify emotional abuse right away and exit the relationship to protect ourselves.

-Kelly Rudolph is a Certified Life Coach, Hypnotherapist, and Founder of PositiveWomenRock.
-Are you tired of stress, lack of confidence and fear about your future?
-Kelly can help.
-Begin getting her free Life Strategies now.
+Hi, I’m Kelly Rudolph, Certified Life Coach, Hypnotherapist, NLP Practitioner, and Founder of PositiveWomenRock.
+If you tired of stress, lack of confidence and fear about your future, let’s talk.
+I can help.
+Get my free Life Strategies now.